 Get To Know Me

-My journey into the world of mental health started as a high school senior.
-I first found a love for the topic while taking AP Psychology.
-The textbook for this class was the first textbook I ever enjoyed reading.
-After high school I completed bachelor’s degrees in both International Studies and Linguistics at the University of Utah.
-Through these programs I learned about the special relationship between language and cognition as well as the way culture and communication intersect.
-As part of my undergraduate studies, I lived in China for six months and taught English.
-I also spent a year living in Argentina where I learned to speak Spanish and enjoyed experiencing one of many Latino cultures.
+My journey into the world of mental health started as a high school senior taking AP Psychology.
+The textbook was the first textbook I ever enjoyed.
+I completed two bachelor’s degrees in International Studies and Linguistics.
+I learned to value the special relationship between language and thought as well as the way culture and communication intersect.
+Over the course of the past decade, I have lived in both China and Argentina; this has helped broaden my understanding of people, languages, and cultures different from my own.

-When I’m not working, you might find me enjoying a cup of coffee at a cafe, reading a book, going to the beach, or playing with my goofy golden retriever Gambit.
+When I’m not working, you might find me enjoying a cup of coffee at a cafe, reading a book, going to the beach, or hanging out with my partner and goofy golden retriever Gambit.

 Who I Work with: